Darton State College First Year Experience DART 1000

 What is DART 1000?

 Students will also be afforded opportunities to earn up to 300 additional points and a higher grade in the course by attending campus presentations and/or events or by completing choice assignments.
 The choice presentations and assignments are diverse and were created to provide the DART 1000 student with options to enhance their understanding of academic skills, campus resources, campus life, academic majors, career exploration, and life skills for personal growth.
 Students who fail to earn a C in the course will be required to repeat the course during the next eight week term(s) until they have successfully exited the course.
-Students can earn a B or an A in the course by completing all required assignments and between 11 and 15 Choice Assignments.
+Depending on the grade earned on all required assignments, students can earn a B or an A in the course by completing all required assignments and between 3 and 15 Personalized Assignments.

 The First Year Experience department is responsible for the information on this page.